Best Commercial Rice Cookers for Restaurants, Catering, and Church Kitchens

 Best for restaurants

-Look for dependable hold-warm behavior, fast turnaround, and a capacity that fits lunch and dinner rushes without forcing weird second batches.
+Look for dependable hold-warm behavior, fast turnaround, and capacity that covers lunch and dinner without forcing awkward second batches.

 Best for caterers